johnalison/obsidian-notes/1-projects/HH4b/Run2 HH4b AN.md

 - [ ] cutflow hists
 - [ ] Try new SvB classifier for kλ
 - [ ]  Redo plots with new JCM ?
+- [ ] Re do FvT fits with new code
 - [ ] ~~Try to Correct bias from ZZ region (?)~~
 - [ ] Add to AN
     - [ ] Update plots with new code